freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 For each layout, you can:

-- Choose **Rails** from the 1–6 dropdown.
-Changing the count reapplies the recommended offsets for that layout.
 - Click a wire in the cross-section to select it.
 - Hold **Shift** while clicking to add wires to the selection, or hold **Ctrl** on Windows and Linux or **Cmd** on macOS to toggle individual wires.
+- Use the checkbox before **Position** to enable or disable every selected wire for the span that starts at this layout.
+Disabled wires remain editable and appear gray in the preview.
 - Drag any selected wire in the cross-section to move all selected wires in X and Z together.
 - Type values into **X** and **Z**, or drag either field's label to scrub the value.
 A changed value is applied to every selected wire, while unchanged mixed values stay independent.
+- Click **Apply to All** to copy the selected wires' X and Z positions from the current layout to every layout.
+Wire activation and transition settings are not changed.
 - Use **All** and **None** to select or clear all wires in the layout.
-- Choose **Left** or **Right** for the raised third rail when the count is three.
+- Choose **Left** or **Right** for the raised third rail when the component has three rails.
 - Click **Reset** to restore the recommended offsets for the current rail count.

-Set **Rails** before fine-tuning individual wires because changing the count replaces any custom offsets in that layout.
+Set **Rails** in Render Geometry before fine-tuning individual wires.
+The count applies to every layout, retains custom offsets for existing wires, gives newly added wires their recommended positions, and enables new wires in every layout.
+Layout activation remains independent.
 The global **Wire Diameter** in Render Geometry applies to every rail and fixture.

 Existing scenes created before distance-based layouts are migrated by placing their old per-segment layouts at the equivalent spline-curve start distances.
 After migration, layout positions are independent from knots.